MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-deploy-broad.md

 ---
-title: How to deploy Inspection app as a broad distribution app (Video)
+title: How to deploy Inspection app as a broad distribution app (contains video)
 description: Learn about how to deploy Inspection as a broad distribution app
 author: sbahl10
 ms.service: powerapps